breylaude/blog/_posts/2018-08-29-announcing-layer-13.md

 tags: []
 comments: true
 ---

 {: .box-warning}
-disclaimer!!!

-`ilovela.in` is no longer running, and we have moved to `welovela.in` instead, <span style="color:purple">running on different software</span>, but with all the same cool people.
+DISCLAIMER `ilovela.in` is no longer running, and we have moved to `welovela.in` instead, <span style="color:purple">running on different software</span>, but with all the same cool people.
 The article here has been left unmodified apart from this disclaimer.

 {: .box-warning}
-disclaimer 2 !!!! welovela.in is no longer running, most of the community have moved on to various other instances, the article as been left unmodified apart from this disclaimer
+DISCLAIMER 2  welovela.in is no longer running, most of the community have moved on to various other instances, the article as been left unmodified apart from this disclaimer

 Ego is up and running!